Approval process overview

 New modules: are proposed by the STSEC and approved by the PAG.

 Module amendments: are approved by the STSEC and reported to FTSEC via the Report of STSEC business.
 If the proposed amendments include changes to the module learning outcomes, credit level or weighting you may need to propose a new module instead.
-Please speak to your Quality Assurance team (QAT) faculty contact who will advise on the proposal.
+Please speak to your faculty portfolio manager who will advise on the proposal.

 New programme proposals

-Proposals for new undergraduate programmes need approval in advance of UCAS going live, by the beginning of April 17 months before the programme commences.
-Proposals for new taught postgraduate programmes need approval by the beginning of September 12 months before the programme commences.
-Please speak to your Quality Assurance team (QAT) faculty contact who will advise on the proposal timescales.
+Proposals for new undergraduate programmes need full academic approval in advance of UCAS going live, by the end of January 2 0 months before the programme commences.
+Proposals for new taught postgraduate programmes need full academic approval 15 months before the programme commences.
+Please speak to your faculty portfolio manager who will advise on the proposal timescales.

 Changes to modules and programmes